SDA-SE/sda-spring-boot-commons/docs/starter-web.md

 ## Jackson

-Enables feature that make a Spring Boot service compliant with the REST guide of SDA SE.
+Enables feature that makes a Spring Boot service compliant with the REST guide of SDA SE.
 So far this covers:
 - the tolerant reader pattern
 - consistent serialization of `java.time.ZonedDateTime` compatible to the [type `date-time` of JSON-Schema](https://json-schema.org/understanding-json-schema/reference/string.html#dates-and-times).